Life With Bobux

 There are many ways to measure your child’s feet.
 If you have the money you can invest in a size gauge – those nifty foot measuring devices you see in shoe shops – and save yourself some hassle.

-Otherwise, an effective shoe size guide is to place your child’s foot on a bit of A4 paper.
+Otherwise, an effective kids shoe fitting guide is to place your child’s foot on a bit of A4 paper.
 Push their heel up against a wall and sketch around the foot as best you can.

 Sorry guys, but we highly recommend measuring both feet as nearly all children (and adults too) have differently sized feet.
 It’s also worth measuring your child’s foot towards the end of the day and for your little bub to wear socks during this process.
 After all, they’ll likely be wearing them with whatever shoes you end up getting.